Lawsuit filed against apartment in killing of Botham Jean

 The lawsuit also said that the design of the building led to people parking on the wrong floor or entering the wrong apartment by mistake.

-In December, a federal judge ruled that the city of Dallas was not liable for Guyger’s off-duty shooting, dismissing the city from a civil lawsuit brought by Jean’s family.
+In December, a federal judge ruled that the city of Dallas was not liable for Guyger’s off-duty shooting, dismissing the city from a lawsuit brought by Jean’s family.

 Sign up for Daily Newsletters